rauenwt/2024-Projects/README.md

-Just some projects I've been working on to practice what I've learned in my Data Science Coursework
+Projects I've been working on to practice what I've learned in my Data Science Coursework